pechorka/async-archetucture/initial_architecture.md

 # Initial architecture

-High level overview of service relationships here https://miro.com/app/board/o9J_lpuD3tE=/
+A high-level overview of service relationships here https://miro.com/app/board/o9J_lpuD3tE=/

 ## When something goes wrong
 1) Database failed: return 500 error and try to reconnect
 2) Message broker failed:
-    send missed messages after connection re-established based on rows in databases with technical flags like: isSendToMessageBroker=false
+    send missed messages after a connection is re-established  based on rows in databases with technical flags like: isSendToMessageBroker=false
 3) Can't return a response to the user, because network connection is down: don't know what to do

 ## Questionable desicions
-1) For current small API, I think access restriction based on name is fine and implementing full blown RBAC will be waste of time.
+1) For the current small API, I think access restriction based on name is fine, and implementing full-blown RBAC will be waste of time.
 But if I am wrong, refactoring to RBAC will be not trivial

 ## To watch out for
 1) I am not sure how to handle transactions properly in async services.
 I don't see problems at the moment, but I should be extra careful with them